Lifestyle & Management

 - Losing pleasure in doing things you usually enjoy

 If you are experiencing any of these symptoms, talk with your healthcare provider.
 Treatment can help you feel better quickly.

 - Others have told you they’re concerned about your memory

 - You’re having trouble managing any of your daily activities (for example, balancing your checkbook or taking your medications).

 Your healthcare provider will likely do memory tests and check your medications.

 Be sure to let your healthcare provider know if you’ve had a fall.

 Despite your best efforts, you could experience problems.
 If you have any of the following symptoms, contact your healthcare provider.

 Very High Blood Glucose

-This is an uncommon but serious complication of diabetes that occurs most often in older adults.
+This doesn’t happen often, but it is a serious problem, mostly for older adults.
 A spike in glucose can be caused by a sudden illness, particularly an infection, or certain medications.
-Watch out for these symptoms:
+Symptoms include: